You just got a call/email asking if you would be available for an interview for that job that you applied for!

 2. Know the Company and Industry.

 ABSOLUTELY do some research on the company that you are interviewing with.
 You should be able to demonstrate a general understanding of their business.
 You also should know anything big currently going on with the industry.
-You don’t need to know EVERYTHING (you can’t possibly, and they won’t expect you to) but you should know enough that you don’t come across as not caring enough to do any homework.
+You don’t need to know EVERYTHING (you can’t possibly, and they won’t expect you to) but you should know enough that you don’t come across as having not bothered to do any homework.

 As a bonus, you might know someone (or someone who has a relative you can talk to) who works here or in the industry.
 Pick their brains a little bit about what they know, but also be sure to do your own internet research.